7kfpun/atom-finance-cn/README.md

 This plugin supports all exchanges and markets that Money 163 covers.

-- For Hong Kong stock exchange, ticker should start with "hk":
+- For Hong Kong stock exchange, ticker should start with "hk"
-  - hkHSI for Hang Seng Index
-  - hkHSCEI for Hang Seng China Enterprises Index
-  - hk00005 for HSBC
+  - e.g. hkHSI, hkHSCEI, hk00005
-- For Shanghai stock exchange, ticker should start with "0":
+- For Shanghai stock exchange, ticker should start with "0"
-  - 0000001 for SSE Composite Index
-  - 0601318 for Ping An
+  - e.g. 0000001, 0601318
-- For Shenzhen stock exchange, ticker should start with "1":
+- For Shenzhen stock exchange, ticker should start with "1"
-  - 1399001 for SZSE Component Index
-  - 1002594 for BYD Co Ltd
+  - e.g. 1399001, 1002594
+- For US markets, ticker should start with "US_"
+  - e.g. US_DOWJONES, US_NASDAQ, US_SP500
+- For others, please refer from Money 163

 #### QuoteProperty